dudarenko-dmitry/senla_training/README.md

 Task 1**.**
-Create an ER database diagram, a set of DDL scripts for creating a structure and a set of DML scripts that allow you to fill the datbase for your program from previous classes with test data.
+Create an ER database diagram, a set of DDL scripts for creating a structure and a set of DML scripts that allow you to fill the database for your program from previous classes with test data.
 To create a .bat file that allows you to quickly install the database and fill it with test data.

 Task 2.